 What this means for hiring practice

 And — critically — they have to be legally defensible.
-The Uniform Guidelines on Employee Selection Procedures (1978) require that any screen with disparate impact on protected groups be job-related and validated through one of three accepted methods: content validity, criterion validity, or construct validity.
-A poorly designed work sample is worse than a generic battery, because the homemade version may not survive an EEOC challenge.
+The Uniform Guidelines on Employee Selection Procedures (1978) require that any screen with disparate impact be job-related and validated through one of three accepted methods.

 Generic batteries are cheap, fast, and defensible.
 They just don't predict performance in your specific jobs as well as a properly built work sample.